Electrolyte imbalance: Sodium

 Sodium is the most abundant electrolyte in the blood.
+It is a common saying in human physiology that "cells are bags of Potassium floating in a sea of Sodium."
 Sodium and its homeostasis in the human body is highly dependent on fluids.
 The human body is approximately 60% water, a percentage which is also known as total body water.
 The total body water can be divided into two compartments called extracellular fluid (ECF) and intracellular fluid (ICF).
 The majority of the sodium in the body stays in the extracellular fluid compartment.
 This compartment consists of the fluid surrounding the cells and the fluid inside the blood vessels.
 ECF has a sodium concentration of approximately 140 mEq/L. Because cell membranes are permeable to water but not sodium, the movement of water across membranes affects the concentration of sodium in the blood.
 Sodium acts as a force that pulls water across membranes, and water moves from places with lower sodium concentration to places with higher sodium concentration.
 This happens through a process called osmosis.
 When evaluating sodium imbalances, both total body water and total body sodium must be considered.